adnymics/redicts/README.rst

 Documentation
 =============

-Documentation can be found on readthedocs:
+Documentation can be found on ReadTheDocs:

     http://redicts.readthedocs.io/en/latest